Dan Baird: Career

 Of their album Screamer, one critic declared, "Dan Baird and Homemade Sin prove once again that they’re one of the last true rock and roll bands carrying the flag first hoisted by Chuck Berry, and they’ll continue to wave it regardless of whatever the flavor of the month happens to be, and no matter how tattered it looks."

 He has recorded with other artists, including The Yayhoos and Will Hoge.
 Baird was one of the original members of Hoge's band before leaving to pursue individual ventures.
 Baird has also performed as a member of the country music band Trent Summar & the New Row Mob.

 Baird also was in saxophonist Bobby Keys' band The Suffering Bastards.
 He also plays with the band The Bluefields, an American rock band that also includes Warner E. Hodges and Joe Blanton (Royal Court of China).

 Besides The Georgia Satellites, Baird has worked on various musical projects and is a record producer.
 Baird owns numerous vintage guitars and amplifiers.
 His favorite guitar is an original Fender Esquire which belonged to Steve Marriott, who was the lead singer of English bands Small Faces and Humble Pie.
 With The Georgia Satellites, Baird worked with producer Ian McLagan, who was also a member of Small Faces.
 Baird is married and does not drink alcohol.
 During tours, Baird can often be found exercising in hotel gyms.
 According to Baird's blog on MySpace, he met Neil Young in a hotel gym locker room late one night.
 This provided Baird with an opportunity to make amends for his ineptness during a noisy backstage meeting the night before.
 The two discussed guitars and amplifiers, and Young complimented Baird on his music.

-On November 2, 2019, Dan Baird announced on his website that he is retiring from touring.
-"I won’t quit making music, but it’ll be in my basement, at my home, where I can walk my dog, go to the gym 4 times a week, shave on Friday and go to sleep with my sweetie beside me every night."
+On November 2, 2019, Baird announced on his website that he is retiring from touring.
+"I won't quit making music, but it'll be in my basement, at my home, where I can walk my dog, go to the gym 4 times a week, shave on Friday and go to sleep with my sweetie beside me every night."

 Personal life

 In 2017, Baird was forced to cancel the remainder of a tour with his band Homemade Sin and take the rest of the year off to battle an inherited form of leukemia.
+In August 2025, Dan married his partner Kim.